NAICNO/Jobanalyzer/sonalyze/MANUAL.md

   or print formats that make use of system-relative values (such as `rcpu`).
 See the section "SYSTEM CONFIGURATION FILES" below.

-### Input filter options
+### Record filter options

 All filters are optional.
 Records must pass all specified filters.
-Not all filters are available with all commands; see the online help text.
+All commands support the record filters.

 `-u <username>`, `--user=<username>`

   The user name(s), the option can be repeated.
-The default for `jobs` is the current user, `$LOGNAME`, except in the case of `--job=`, `--zombie`, or `--exclude-user=`, when the default is everyone.
-The default for `load` is everyone.
 Use `-` to ask for everyone.

+  The default value for `--user` is the the current user, `$LOGNAME`, but there are several exceptions.
+When the command is `load`, or when the `--job` and `--exclude-user` record filters are used, or when the `--zombie` job filter is being used then the default is "everyone".

+  Additionally, when the `--job` record filter is used, then users "root" and "zabbix" are excluded.

 `--exclude-user=<username>`

-  Normally, users `root` and `zabbix` are excluded from the report.
-(They don't run jobs usually, but with synthesized jobs they can appear in the log anyway.)
-With the exclude option, list *additional* user names to be excluded.
-The option can be repeated
+  Request that records with these user names are excluded, in addition to normal exclusions.
+  The option can be repeated.
+See above about defaults.

 `--command=<command>`

   Select only records whose command name matches `<command>` exactly.
 This option can be repeated.

+  The default value for `--command` is every command for `parse`, `metadata` and `uptime`, and every command except some system commands for `jobs` and `load` (currently `bash`, `zsh`, `sshd`, `tmux`, and `systemd`; this is pretty ad-hoc).

 `--exclude-command=<command>`

-  Exclude commands matching `<command>` exactly.
+  Exclude commands matching `<command>` exactly, in addition to default exclusions.
 This option can be repeated.

 `-j <job#>`, `--job=<job#>`